01 Feb What is a Special Enrollment Period (SEP)?

 To be eligible for a SEP, you must have:

 - Been covered by health insurance during the year you’re seeking new coverage for.

 - Lost that coverage because of a qualifying life event.

 Why are Special Enrollment Periods important?

-- Job loss and moving out-of-state: Amy is living in Michigan and has health insurance through the Marketplace.
-Amy’s mother, Martha, lives in Wisconsin, and her health is declining.
-In June, Amy decides to quit her job and move to Wisconsin to care for her mother.
-Since her move, she has lost her Michigan insurance, but is now eligible for a Special Enrollment Period.
-She enrolls in CGHC coverage for the rest of the year.
+- Job loss and moving out-of-state: Amy has decided to quit her job and move from Michigan to Wisconsin to care for her ailing mother.
+Since she has lost her Michigan insurance, she is now eligible for a Special Enrollment Period.

 - Having a baby: Katie is pregnant with her first child.
 While she is pregnant, she is eligible for BadgerCare Plus coverage based on her income.
-On April 1, Katie has her baby, Joey.
-Joey can remain on BadgerCare Plus because he is a young child, but after 60 days, on June 1, Katie loses her BadgerCare Plus eligibility.
-She becomes eligible for a Special Enrollment Period, and she enrolls in a CGHC plan which covers her through the end of the year.
+After the baby is born, Katie’s child can remain on BadgerCare Plus, but Katie loses her BadgerCare Plus eligibility following the post-birth care period.
+This makes Katie eligible for a Special Enrollment Period.

 Back to blog.